BlockchainCommons/envelope-cli-swift/Docs/7-VC-ELISION-EXAMPLE.md

 Regarding the shell, in the above commands we needed the outer parentheses to ensure that the shell adds each of the digests to the array as a separate element, instead of adding them all as a single element.

 Regarding the envelope type, the `assertion at N` command will retrieve the assertion at the index it is stored in the envelope structure, *not* the order it prints in envelope notation.
-In envelope notation, the assertions are in lexicographic order with known predicates coming last.
+In envelope notation, the assertions are in lexicographic order with known values coming last.
 But in the envelope structure itself, assertions are always in lexicographic order by *digest*.
 So if you use the `envelope format` command to print an envelope, you usually won't get the same assertion at a given index using the `assertion at N` command.
 Generally the `assertion at N` command is for when you want to iterate through all assertions.
 If you want to work with a specific assertion, use the `assertion find` to locate it by the content of its predicate or object.

 At this point, if one had the proper public keys, the receiver of this redacted credential could verify the signature, even without knowing anything else about the contents of the credential.